 His groundbreaking designs and off-beat colours were perfect for London in the Swinging Sixties where Richard was based.
 Popularity for his silk scarves grew rapidly allowing him to create bi-annual collections referencing contemporary art and design alongside Art Nouveau and William Morris.

-The designs were drawn or painted in solid colour on paper for each proposed colour way and the artworks were then dispatched to David Evans & Co in Crayford, Kent where the silk was printed on a long table in lengths of approximately ten metres.
-Once dry the rolls of printed silk were sent to Duke Street where the individual scarves were cut, packed in brown paper parcels and delivered to the hand hemmers, a team of women outworkers based in West London.
+The designs were drawn or painted in solid colour on paper for each proposed colourway and these artworks were then dispatched to David Evans & Co in Crayford, Kent where the silk was printed on a long table in lengths of approximately ten metres.
+Once dry the rolls of printed silk were sent to Duke Street where the individual scarves were cut, packed in brown paper parcels and delivered to the hand hemmers, a team of outworkers based in West London.

-Archie the driver would collect the finished scarves and return them to Duke Street for critical inspection by Miss Lamb, the quality controller and stock room manager.
-Buyers would then make appointments to visit the Mayfair showroom for a consultation with Richard, learn about his new collections and place their orders.
+Once hemmed, Archie our driver would collect the finished scarves and return them to Duke Street for critical inspection by Miss Lamb, quality controller and stock room manager.
+Buyers would then make appointments to visit the showroom for a consultation with Richard and latterly Cate, learn about his new collections and place their orders.

-Scarves were sold initially to London’s most iconic stores, Fenwick, Fortnum & Mason, Harrods, Harvey Nichols, Liberty and Selfridges.
+Scarves were sold initially to London’s most iconic stores.
+Fenwick, Fortum & Mason, Harrods, Harvey Nichols, Liberty and Selfridges.
 Over time a global reputation was established and scarves were sold to Bergdorf Goodman and Saks Fifth Avenue in New York and in all the major stores throughout the USA.
 Following this, markets were achieved throughout Europe and the Far East.

 The Richard Allan Scarves Archive encompasses the 1960s through to the 1980s when Richard retired.
-It seemed an enormous waste that these beautiful designs were languishing, unused and so I decided to relaunch the business updating and re-working colours for a twenty first century audience.
+It seemed so wrong that these beautiful designs were languishing unused and so I decided to relaunch the business updating and re-working colours for a twenty first century audience.

 This is a new and exciting era for Richard Allan London.
-The original designs are proving both popular and collectible as wearable art and we are developing a totally new contemporary collection.
-We have also achieved quite a following in fashion as a result of our successful print collaboration with H&M’s Richard Allan collection, ‘Richard Allan x H&M’, launching globally, and in interiors with designers around the world, my father's legacy lives on in, of course, divine colour!
+The original designs are both popular and collectible as wearable art and we love developing new contemporary collections.
+From our hugely enjoyable and successful print collaboration with H&M’s Richard Allan collection, ‘Richard Allan x H&M’, launching globally, and in interiors with designers around the world, my father's legacy lives on in, of course, divine colour!